28 Limestone Street

 Labels should be stored at a temperature of 25°C ±2 and a relative humidity of 50% ±5.
 Store them in original packaging and away from direct sunlight.
 Rolls of labels should be stored horizontally, not vertically.

 QR codes (quick response codes) are small codes that are scannable by mobiles in order to provide consumers with instant access to content.
 QR codes can be linked to websites, special offers and promotions, interactive experiences, apps, exclusive content like videos, product information, and more.
-Try scanning the one below with one of the mainly freely available QR code scanner apps.
+Try scanning the one below directly through your phone's camera or with one of the many freely available QR code scanner apps.

 We make labels for a variety of industries with stringent requirements including pharmaceuticals, chemicals, direct food contact and more.
 We’d be happy to discuss your specific needs with you, please contact us.